accentinteractive/laravel-ignore-extensions/README.md

 php artisan vendor:publish --provider="Accentinteractive\LaravelIgnoreExtensions\LaravelIgnoreExtensionsServiceProvider" --tag="config"
 ```

+Config for this package is stored in `config('laravel-ignore-extensions')`

 ## Usage

 The package uses auto discover.
 The package uses a middleware class that does the checking and aborting.